ConvincibleMedia/jekyll-relationships/readme.md

 # Jekyll Relationships

-Plygin for Jekyll that allows collection documents to specify their relationships with each other, via many-to-many links.
+Plugin for Jekyll that allows collection documents to specify their relationships with each other, via many-to-many links.
 These can form trees, graphs or relational-database-like structures.
-Exposes the relationships in each item's frontmatter.
+Exposes the relationships in each document's frontmatter.

 ## Configuration